Impetus/hazelcast-ui/README.md

 Hazelcast Webservices work by connecting to a hazelcast cluster and provide a wrapper layer to access hazelcast api's.
 Follow below steps to build and deploy Hazelcast Webservices.
 1. Checkout the code for Git Repository.
 2. Go to the webservices folder - cd $GIT_CLONE_DIR/HazelcastWebServices.
-3. Update the "etl.cluster.nodes" property in src/main/resources/app-config.properties with list of hazelcast instances (you can create comma separated list of instances if there are more than one instance).
+3. Update the "etl.cluster.nodes" property in src/main/resources/app-config.properties with list of hazelcast instances (you can create comma separated list of instances if there are more than one instance).Make sure to prepend the env in "app-config.properties" e.g for local the filename should be "local-app-config.properties".
+Similarly for other envs.
 4. Multiple conf file can be added parallel to "app-config.properties" per env e.g "prod-app-config.properties" for production env "preprod-app-config.properties" for preprod and "local-app-config.properties" for local env etc.
 4. Build the code using command "mvn clean install".
 5. Go to target directory and copy HazelcastWebServices.war to webapps dir of Apache Tomcat.